FAQs

 What is Z-STOP?

-Z-STOP is a product that inhibits the formation of moss, fungus, algae and mildew on roofs.
-It is a roll of material 2 1/2 inches wide by 50 feet long that fastens to the top of the roof, on both sides of the ridge cap
+Z-STOP is a solution designed to inhibit the growth of moss, fungus, algae, and mildew on roofs.
+It comes in a roll measuring 2 1/2 inches wide by 50 feet long and is fastened to the top of the roof on both sides of the ridge cap.

 Back to top